-Cardiovascular diseases (CVDs) are a group of disorders of the heart and blood vessels
+Cardiovascular disease (CVDs) are a group of disorders of the heart and blood vessels

 Some people have both problems.
 There are various causes as to why the heart pumps inefficiently, but generally the muscle layer of the heart has become stiff or weak, an abnormal rhythm has been identified or there are problems with the valves in the heart.

-It causes 2-3 times as many deaths as advanced cancers like bowel and breast cancer.2 The voices of more than 26 million people living with heart diseases are not being heard.
+It causes 2-3 times as many deaths as advanced cancers like bowel and breast cancer.2 The voices of more than 26 million people living with heart disease are not being heard.